Join the Global Breast Cancer Movement

 Pathologist

-The physician who looks under a microscope at the breast tissue and lymph nodes removed during biopsy or surgery.
+The physician who uses a microscope to study the breast tissue and lymph nodes removed during biopsy or surgery and determines whether or not the cells contain cancer.

 Peripherally Inserted Central Catheter (PICC)